akien-mga/godot-old-wiki/devel_faq.md

 Once one of the above points is stated, we can work together on a solution and this is where your ideas and suggestions are most valuable and welcome, they need to be in context of a real issue.

+As such, please don't feel that your ideas for Godot are unwelcome.
+Instead, try to reformulate them as a problem first, so developers and the community have a base ground to discuss first.

 (c) Juan Linietsky, Ariel Manzur, Distributed under the terms of the [CC By](https://creativecommons.org/licenses/by/3.0/legalcode) license.